gyuho/learn/doc/problems/set_0/014/README.md

 **SECOND**.
 Decide what to pass around to *recursive* functions:

 1. Slice(array) of target letters (e.g. `C`, `O`, `D`, `E`).
-2. Current letter.
+2. Letter to find.
 This being empty means you do not want to proceed search anymore, therefore ending the recursion.
 3. Position on board to search for the target letter.
    This tells which direction to move.